 Read more interesting love stories in Sicily here.
 Ever heard of ‘Scirocco’ or Sirocco?
 It is that supèr hot, dry, dusty, annoying air that troubles Sicily every now and often, around mid-Spring, Summer and mid-Autumn.
 The wind comes from the Sahara desert and travels to Europe meeting the cold Northern wind known as Tramontana.
 According to Greek mythology, Zeus assigned the demigod of the winds, Aeolus to keep the dangerous winds locked in a cave far from Olympus.
 He is the son of Poseidon and deity of the Aeolian islands.

-Incidentally, an inhabitant of the island freed the two winds, Tramontana, the lady of the cold wind and Scirocco, the lord of the hot wind.
+By accident, a local of the island freed the two winds, Tramontana, the lady of the cold wind and Scirocco, the lord of the hot wind.
 The two fell in love and decided to unite.
 However, on their wedding day, Tramontana wore a lovely dress decorated with silver ice and Scirocco charmed by his future wife blew a warm breathe that melted the dress.
 Infuriated, the bride cancelled the wedding that caused

 Scirocco in pain.
 The two winds cannot be seen together again.